lisa-lumos/designing-data-intensive-applications/12-the-future-of-data-systems.md

 Just because an application uses a data system that provides comparatively strong safety properties, such as serializable transactions, that does not mean the application is guaranteed to be free from data loss or corruption.
 The application itself needs to take end-to-end measures, such as duplicate suppression, as well.

+By breaking down the multi-partition transaction into two differently partitioned stages and using the end-to-end request ID, we have achieved the same correctness property (every request is applied exactly once to both the payer and payee accounts), even in the presence of faults, and without using an atomic commit protocol.

+Checking the integrity of data is known as auditing.
+Mature systems tend to consider the possibility of unlikely things going wrong, and manage that risk.
+For example, large-scale storage systems such as HDFS and Amazon S3 do not fully trust disks: they run background processes that continually read back files, compare them to other replicas, and move files from one disk to another, in order to mitigate the risk of silent corruption